gbadev-org/tonc/content/pages/sndsqr.md

   </table>
 </table>

-*A*~m~ is a <dfn>sinc</dfn> function: sin(*x*)/*x*.
+*A*<sub>m</sub> is a <dfn>sinc</dfn> function: sin(*x*)/*x*.
 For high *m* it approaches zero (as it should, since higher terms should be relatively less important), but also interesting is that of the higher terms some will also *vanish* because of the sine.
 This will happen whenever *m* is a multiple of *T/h*.

 ## GBA sound {#sec-gbasnd}

 ### Sound registers {#ssec-snd-regs}

-For graphics, you only had to deal with one register to get a result; for sound, you have to cover a lot of registers before you get *anything*.
+For graphics, you only had to deal with two registers (`REG_DISPCNT` and `REG_BGxCNT`) to get a result; for sound, you have to cover a lot of registers before you get *anything*.
 The DMG channels each have 2 or 3 registers – some with similar functionality, some not.
 Apart from that, there are four overall control registers.

 The register nomenclature seems particularly vexed when it comes to sound.
 There are basically two sets of names that you can find: one consisting of `REG_SOUNDxCNT` followed by `_L`, `_H` and `_X` in a rather haphazard manner; the other one uses a `REG_SGxy` and `REG_SGCNTy` structure (*x*=1, 2, 3 or 4 and *y*=0 or 1).
 I think the former is the newer version, which is funny because the older is more consistent.
 Oh well.
-In any case, I find neither of them very descriptive and keep forgetting which of the L/H/X or 0/1 versions does what, so I use a *third* set of names based on the ones found in [tepples'](http://www.pineight.com){target="_blank"} pin8gba.h, which IMHO makes more sense than the other two.
+In any case, I find neither of them very descriptive and keep forgetting which of the L/H/X or 0/1 versions does what, so I use a *third* set of names based on the ones found in [tepples'](https://pineight.com/gba/){target="_blank"} pin8gba.h, which IMHO makes more sense than the other two.

 <div class="cblock">
 <table id="tbl:snd-names"
   border=1 cellpadding=2 cellspacing=0>
 <caption align="bottom">
-  <b>{{*@tbl:snd-names}}</b>: Sound register nomenclature.
+  <b>{*@tbl:snd-names}</b>: Sound register nomenclature.
 </caption>
 <tr align="center">
   <th> offset	<th> function